 2. Current Happenings

-Make sure to check out what’s happening in Dundee during your stay, as the city frequently offers local events, street markets, exhibitions, and live performances.
+Make sure to check out what’s happening in Dundee during your stay.
+The city frequently hosts local events, street markets, exhibitions, and live performances.
 Whether it’s a new art exhibit at the Dundee Contemporary Arts or a live gig at a local venue, there’s always something to get involved in.

 Final Thoughts